Baouldguyd/quizGenius-App/README.md

-# quizGenius-App
+# quiz-app
- An EdTech App
+ Quiz App in ict